icyphox/site/pages/reading.md

 ---

 I generally read a lot of high-fantasy, as is evident from my Sanderson streaks.
-I'm trying to get into more non-fiction, "Hacker News" type of literature.
+For 2022, I'm switching it up a bit and picking up books from varied genres and authors to try and expand my interests.

 I've obviously read a lot more than this, but I can't remember beyond 2020.